Click consonant: Marginal usage of clicks

-where the //ŋ// onsets are all pronounced /[ᵑǃ¡]/.
+where the Gan //ŋ// onsets are all pronounced /[ᵑǃ¡]/.

+Such language games are apparently widespread in China.
+A Mandarin speaker from Beijing recited a similar rhyme, in which the word é 'goose' was pronounced with similar nasal clicks.
+(Until fairly recently this word began with //ŋ// in Beijing Mandarin, and in other Mandarin dialects still does.)
+Of five instances of the word in the rhyme, three were flapped and two had a simple release; three were released into the nasal sound (/[ǃŋ]/ or /[ǃ¡ŋ]/), one was prenasalized, and in one the burst was in the middle of the nasal sound.

 Occasionally other languages are claimed to have click sounds in general vocabulary.
 This is usually a misnomer for ejective consonants, which are found across much of the world.

 Position in word

 For the most part, the Southern African Khoisan languages only use root-initial clicks.
 Hadza, Sandawe and several Bantu languages also allow syllable-initial clicks within roots.
 In no language does a click close a syllable or end a word, but since the languages of the world that happen to have clicks consist mostly of CV syllables and allow at most only a limited set of consonants (such as a nasal or a glottal stop) to close a syllable or end a word, most consonants share the distribution of clicks in these languages.

 Number of click-types in languages

 Most languages of the Khoesan families (Tuu, Kxʼa and Khoe) have four click types: } or variants thereof, though a few have three or five, the last supplemented with either bilabial } or retroflex }.
 Hadza and Sandawe in Tanzania have three, }.
 Yeyi is the only Bantu language with four, }, while Xhosa and Zulu have three, }, and most other Bantu languages with clicks have fewer.